KohaILS/koha-manual-zh-cn/source/installation.rst

 MARC21 setup

-1. **Default MARC21 Standard Authority Types:** An authority type is a template of an authority record (stores the search fields used to search an institutions catalog for an item).
+1. **Default MARC21 standard authority types:** An authority type is a template of an authority record (stores the search fields used to search an institutions catalog for an item).
 This option will install sample authority types.

 2. **Default MARC21 bibliographic framework:** Following on from the MARC21 selection in the previous screen selecting this checkbox (and the *Import* button) will actually setup the MARC21 bibliographic framework as the desired MARC flavour.

 3. **Selected matching rules for MARC21 bibliographic records:** The MARC21 matching rules are used to find all the information about specific bibliographic records using the authority type search values.

-4. **'FA', a 'Fast Add' minimal MARC21 framework suitable for ILL, or on the fly cataloging:** The FA MARC framework displays fewer fields, and allows for faster cataloguing on the fly.
+4. **'FA', a 'fast add' minimal MARC21 framework suitable for ILL, or on the fly cataloging:** The FA MARC framework displays fewer fields, and allows for faster cataloguing on the fly.
 Select this checkbox to install this minimal framework.

 5. **Sample MARC21 bibliographic frameworks for some common types of bibliographic material:** This installs the template you will use to create items.